 Rehearsals are Tuesday evenings from 7:20 to 9:50 p.m. at Friends Center, 1501 Cherry Street, Philadelphia.
 There are occasional Saturday

 "all-day" rehearsals, usually before a major performance.
 Regular attendance and promptness are vital.
-Participation in public school outreach activities and community concerts is expected.
+Participation in community outreach activities and concerts is expected.

 Please contact the Singing City Office or fill out our Audition Request Form to arrange your audition today!